rsuite/schema-form/README.md

 # schema-form

-Form generation and validation based on `schema-typed` and `rsiute`.
+Form generation and validation based on `schema-typed` and `rsuite`.

 ## Installation